identity-com/on-chain-identity-gateway/solana/client/README.md

-# on-chain-identity-client
+# On-chain Identity Gateway - Client library

-This library provides a client and uility methods for helping Decentralized Apps (DAPPs) to make use of on-chain identity methods like gateway token retrieval, lookup, and revocation.
+This library provides a client and utility methods for helping decentralized Apps (dApps) to make use of on-chain identity methods like gateway token retrieval, lookup, and revocation.

 - [on-chain-identity-client](#on-chain-identity-client)
   - [Usage](#usage)